 0.0: a call to the user routine USRMED (p.
-390) will be performed at run time every time a particle is going to be transported in the selected materials (spot depositions are anyway performed: i.e.,, they cannot be killed by USRMED)
+368) will be performed at run time every time a particle is going to be transported in the selected materials (spot depositions are anyway performed).

 < 0.0: a possible previously given value is restored to default (i.e., no call to USRMED is made)